 While genetically altered varieties have been developed for commercial growth in orchards to meet the world’s demand for the great-tasting nuts, wild pecans are just as sweet as engineered varieties.
 As with all the nuts discussed so far, when you suspect pecans are dry enough to eat, crack one open and test the meat inside.
-Unlike walnuts or hickories, pecans shells can often be split by simply placing two together in your hand and squeezing them together.
-If you’ve been slacking in the your exercises lately you can always use a nutcracker, pair of pliers, or a hammer and hard surface.
-The tasty meats are great as toppings for ice cream, baked into breads, muffins or candies, or in a pecan pie.
+Unlike walnuts or hickories, a pecan’s shell can often be split by simply placing two together in your hand and squeezing them together.
+If you’ve been slacking in your exercises lately you can always use a nutcracker, a pair of pliers, or a hammer and hard surface.
+The tasty meats are great as toppings for ice cream, baked into breads, muffins, or candies, or in a pecan pie.

 A less desirable but more plentiful nut found in much of North America is the acorn.
 While walnuts grow walnut trees, hickory nuts grow hickory trees and pecans grow pecan trees, the acorn doesn’t grow an acorn tree … it grows on the mighty oak.
 Hanging on the door of my office at work is a sign which states “The mightiest oak tree is simply a nut that held its ground. ”